chikkkit/uni-kan/README.md

 # uni-kan
-A universal python library for most KAN architectures
+A Python library based on pytorch for universally building KAN-type networks